High Level Disinfection

 Under the Spaulding classification the ultrasound probe is classified into non-critical probe, semi-critical probe and critical probe, determined by how the probe comes in contact with the patient’s procedure site and the level of cross-infection risk.1-6

-- Non-critical probe is low level disinfected as the probe contacts intact skin or non-infected skin and the potential cross-infection risk is low.
+- Non-critical probe is low level disinfected or intermediate level disinfection as the probe contacts intact skin or non-infected skin and the potential cross-infection risk is low.

 - Semi-critical probe is high level disinfected as the probe may contact non-intact skin (wound or burn) or mucus membrane and the potential risk of cross-infection is considered medium to high.

 - Critical probe should be sterilised, if not possible can be high level disinfected and placed inside a sterile cover to prevent the contamination of a sterile field.
 The potential risk of cross-infection is considered high.

 - Sterilisation: All viable microorganisms must be killed.

 - High level disinfectants: All viable microorganisms must be killed, except a small number of bacterial spores.